lucalas/RadioMillenniumUnofficial/README.md

 # RadioMillennium Unofficial App

-React-native App to listen an italian radio named Radio Millennium.
+React-native App to listen to an italian radio station named Radio Millennium.

-## Why did you do that?
+## Why would you make this?

-... it's a good question, the reason is I don't like the official app and I decided to create a better one and I want to learn something about React-Native.
+… This is a good question; The reason is, I don't like the official app and I decided to create a better one and I want to learn something about React-Native.

 That's all.
 For fun.